 The other jack stand replacements are not affected at this time, but if consumers are concerned about the one they already own, Harbor Freight allow them to be returned as well.

-Do I have a Harbor Freight Lawsuit?
-Contact our Lawyers for a Free Case Review.
+Questions About a Harbor Freight Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 Our lawyers already represent a number of people who have been seriously injured and killed by these defective jack stands.
 Contact us to learn more about your rights in filing a Harbor Freight recall lawsuit.

-If you or loved one has been injured or killed by a defective Harbor Freight jack stand, you may want to speak with the lawyers at Johnson // Becker.
-We are actively filing new Harbor Freight lawsuits across the county and you may be entitled to financial compensation for your injuries.
+If you or loved one has been injured or killed by a defective Harbor Freight jack stand, you may want to speak with the lawyers at Johnson//Becker.
+We are actively filing new Harbor Freight lawsuits across the country and you may be entitled to financial compensation for your injuries.